liang-justin/omg_a_win/README.md

 - **The Response Variable**: Predict which team wins based on Game Statistics at the 15 minute mark.

+This response variable was chosen since winning is a part of the game.
+The game statistics at this 15 minute mark can be helpful for teams and viewers to see a possible trend between the conditions/game state teams need to achieve to possibly lead to a win in the early game, which is an important period of time for setting up the success of the team for a win.

 The metric that I will be using to evaluate this model is accuracy.
 Accuracy is a good evalution metric for this model as in a single Professional League of Legends match, there is always going to be a winning team and losing team.
 This makes the other metrics (precision, F1-Score, etc.) not a very good metric to evaluate this model since the data is quite balanced - that with every team that wins, there is always a team that loses per `gameid`.

 ## Baseline Model